LoupDesign/StoryEngine/learning.md

 * Add and filter by attributes \(metadata / "descriptors"\)
 * See all annotations on search page without clicking on each one to expand
 * The ability to sort information in a variety of ways

+We'd love to see some resources put towards advancing the features that would make Hypothes.is a viable open QDA tool!

 [See the Analyze chapter for more details and recommendations.](/analyze.md)